Vincent-Bonino/Vincent-Bonino/README.md

 # Vincent Bonino

-*Find here side projects I do for fun in my spare time.*
+> Find here side projects I do for fun in my spare time

 ## Who am I ?

 ### IT engineer
 French IT engineering school *Telecom Nancy* graduate.

+Python and Rust developer.

 # My side projects

+## Advent of Code - 2023, 2024
+My (more or less clean) solutions for [Advent Of Code](https://adventofcode.com) puzzles.

 ## EGG engine - 2021-2022
 With my friend [Pierre](https://github.com/PierreLeBoss), we created a cross-platform 2D game engine named EGG.